shotikot/exercise/questions.md

 7. setState takes two arguments: the updated state object or function, and an optional callback function. setState is asynchronous for performance optimization.

-8. Remove Lifecycle Methods: In a function component, there are no lifecycle methods like componentDidMount, componentDidUpdate, etc. You need to convert the logic inside these methods to React Hooks or handle it differently using other methods.

-Remove this References: In function components, you don't use this to access props or state.
-Instead, you directly use the prop or state variable.
+8. Remove Lifecycle Methods:

 Convert State to useState Hook: If your class component uses state, you'll need to replace it with the useState hook to manage the component's state.

-Replace Class Component with Function Component: Create a new function component and paste the logic from the class component into the function component.
+Replace Class Component with Function Component

-Convert Event Handlers: If you have event handlers defined as class methods, update them to regular functions and handle them with React Hooks like useState, useEffect, or useCallback.

-Update Render Method: In function components, you don't have a render method.
-The return value of the function will be the component's JSX to be rendered.

-Remove Constructor: Remove the constructor from your class component since you don't need it in function components.

-Refactor Lifecycle Hooks: Convert any other lifecycle hooks you might be using (e.g., componentWillUnmount, getDerivedStateFromProps, etc.) to equivalent React Hooks or functional logic.
+Update Render Method

+Remove Constructor

+Refactor Lifecycle Hooks

 Migrate Context and Refs: If your class component uses Context API or Refs, you'll need to update them using their respective hooks (useContext and useRef).